ademar111190/Yaaa/README.md

 - [ ] Add a splash screen.
 - [ ] Add a widget to show the next appointment.
 - [ ] Add the option to share the logs.
-- [ ] Add Shortcuts to create appointments.
 - [ ] Show past appointments in a different way.